-As of March 10, 2016, the Board has Systemwide Revenue Bonds and Bond Anticipation Notes authorized but unissued in the aggregate principal amount of \$1,802,805,000 for approved projects.
-Such amount includes authorization of up to \$1.2 billion in Systemwide Revenue Bonds solely for the purpose of refunding certain State Public Works Board bonds (see Table 6).
-Following the issuance of the Series 2016 Bonds, approximately \$1.07 billion is expected to remain authorized but unissued for approved projects, of which approximately \$470 million authorization will remain for the purpose of refunding certain bonds of the State Public Works Board not refunded by the Series 2016 Bonds.
+As of January 1, 2017, the Board had Systemwide Revenue Bonds and Bond Anticipation Notes authorized but unissued in the aggregate principal amount of approximately \$2.3 billion for approved projects.
+In addition, an additional \$173 million in authorization was approved by the Board of Trustees on February 1, 2017 during its regularly scheduled meeting.
+Following the issuance of the Series 2017 Bonds, approximately \$1.35 billion is expected to remain authorized but unissued for approved projects, of which approximately \$470 million authorization will remain for the purpose of refunding certain bonds of the State Public Works Board not previously refunded.
+As of January 1, 2017, approximately \$185.9 million of State Public Works Board Lease Revenue Bonds issued for CSU remained outstanding (see Table 6), however this remainder is not expected to be refunded.
 The Board may issue all or a portion of these authorized Systemwide Revenue Bonds as well as other additional bonds for other new money projects or refunding purposes.
 The Board expects to authorize the issuance of additional Systemwide Revenue Bonds from time to time in the future.
 There is no limit on the amount of Systemwide Revenue Bonds that the Board may authorize.